kenpratt/rusty_scheme/README.md

 Download and install Rust 0.12.0 from http://www.rust-lang.org/install.html.

-Build and start REPL:
+To start a REPL using the default CPS interpreter:

     cargo run

-Build & execute a Scheme file:
+To execute a Scheme file using the default CPS interpreter:

     cargo run myprogram.scm

-Build & run unit tests:
+To start a REPL using the AST-walking interpreter:

+    cargo run -- -t ast_walk

+To execute a Scheme file using the AST-walking interpreter:

+    cargo run -- -t ast_walk myprogram.scm

+To run the test suite:

     cargo test

-Watch for changes and auto-rebuild (on OS X):
+To watch for changes and auto-rebuild (on OS X):

     gem install kicker -s http://gemcutter.org
     ./watch